michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 payment with the extension to avoid penalties.
 You can always get back any overpayment when you file your return.

+Now, the question is how to determine the amount you owe.
+To answer this question, I created a
+<a href="https://docs.google.com/spreadsheets/d/1BnjUtb6ul_p62k2YEdBXcjHWvZunSVw0Y2E3BqTKao0/edit#gid=895729579" target="_blank">Google sheets document</a>,
+Simply plug in your numbers, and boom, you will get your answer.

+Instruction to use the spreadsheet:

+- Click the link.
+- Click File of the Google sheets (not of the browser).
+If "File" is hidden, click the down arrow (v) to bring it up.
+- Select “Make a copy”.
+- Edit the “Name”.
+- Select “Folder” where to be copied.
+- Use the copy.

+Once you know the amount, you can click the <a href="https://www.irs.gov/payments/direct-pay" target="_blank">IRS Direct Pay</a> to make an extension payment.
-The IRS payment screen looks like the following, please select "Extention", and current year.
+The screen looks like the following, please select "Extention", and current year.

 <img src="/assets/images/20230325-extension.png"/>

-The IRS says in <a href="https://www.irs.gov/pub/irs-news/fs-08-12.pdf" target="_blank"> this document</a>:
+If you are sure you do not owe taxes, the IRS has this to say in <a href="https://www.irs.gov/pub/irs-news/fs-08-12.pdf" target="_blank"> its document</a>:

 > There is no penalty for failure to file if you are due a refund.
 > However, you cannot obtain a refund without filing a tax return.